htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

 - Fixed a bug that caused a crash if a configuration file or submit description file contained an empty multi-line value.
   :jira:`2249`

-- Fixed a bug that prevented the use of ftp: urls in the file transfer plugin.
-  :jira:`2273`

 - Fixed error handing for the ``-format`` and ``-autoformat`` options of the *condor_qusers* tool when the argument to those options was not a valid